yoanm/php-jsonrpc-server-sdk/README.md

    {"jsonrpc":"2.0","id":1,"result":12345}
    ```
 ### Events dispatch example
-*You can follow example on [the one used for behat tests](./features/bootstrap/App/BehatRequestLifecycleDispatcher.php)*
+*You can use [the one used for behat tests](./features/bootstrap/App/BehatRequestLifecycleDispatcher.php) as example*

 #### Simple event dispatcher
 ```php